Sic Bo Vs. Craps – Which Dice Game to Play

 Craps Rules

-Craps RulesCraps is a table game played with two dice and a layout that many newbies find confusing.
-That said, craps bets are not difficult to understand and you can quickly learn the main goal of the game and how to play this dice casino option.
-Simply put, the purpose of the game is to roll a number, also referred to as a point, with the dice and roll the same number before a seven appears with a dice roll.
+Craps RulesCraps is a table game played with two dice and a layout that many newcomers find confusing.
+That said, craps bets are not difficult to understand, and you can quickly learn the main goal of the game and how to play this dice casino option.
+Simply put, the purpose of the game is to roll a number (known as the point) and then roll the same number again before a seven appears.

 One thing that makes craps a very exciting game is the fact that any player can be the shooter – the person who throws the dice.
-When a point of the game has been determined, a puck is used to mark the number on the craps layout.
-If the point is made (the same number rolls out before seven), then the puck is no longer active and the shooter will throw the dice for the come-out roll.
+Once a point has been established, a puck is used to mark the number on the craps layout.
+If the point is made (the same number is rolled before seven), the puck is turned off and the shooter will throw the dice for the come-out roll.
 That means that a new point will be established.
 If a seven appears before a point has been made, the dice are handed to a new shooter.
 The same rules apply to the next shooter.

-As you can see, the basic rules of craps are rather simple, but to fully understand the game, you will also need to get familiar with the types of bets you can make in the game.
+As you can see, the basic rules of craps are rather simple, but to fully understand the game, you will also need to get familiar with the types of bets you can make.

 Pass Line Bet

 Pass Line BetIf you make this type of bet, you will be placing your money on 7 or 11 appearing on the first roll of the dice.
-If the shooter throws 2, 3, or 12, the bet is lost.
-Meanwhile, if the dice roll out 4, 5, 6, 8, 9, or 10, the point that has been established must appear once more before the shooter throws a seven.
+If the shooter throws 2, 3 or 12, the bet is lost.
+Meanwhile, if the dice roll 4, 5, 6, 8, 9 or 10, the point that has been established must appear once more before the shooter throws a seven.

 Don’t Pass

-Don’t PassThis type of bet is won if the first roll reveals 2 or 3.
-Meanwhile, 12 will be a push and 7 or 11 will lose the bet.
-If the dice roll 4, 5, 6, 8, 9, or 10, the shooter must throw seven before the same number appears again.
+Don't PassThis type of bet is won if the first roll reveals 2 or 3.
+Meanwhile, 12 will be a push, and 7 or 11 will lose the bet.
+If the dice roll 4, 5, 6, 8, 9 or 10, the shooter must throw a seven before the same number appears again.

 Come Bet

-Come BetThe rules that apply to the Come bet are the same as the ones that apply to the Pass Line wager.
-However, this type of stake is placed once a point has been established.
+Come BetThe rules that apply to the Come bet are the same as those that apply to the Pass Line wager.
+However, this stake is placed once a point has been established.

 Don’t Come Bet